lukewilson37/website-flask-2/README.md

 ## 10. Map google cloud app to custom domain - lukewilsontx.com

 ## 11. Config nbterm for jupyter testing - eases workflow

+## 12. Create Leagues Page, func to find league team/ids, edit html and db to accomodate leagues

+New leagues route.

+Intitalize league function utilizes football endpoint to find teams in league

+add db league kind to store teams in league

+edit html to read teams from league

+## 13. New embed_highlights function

+Using requests,

+youtube search for fixture highlights,

+find first result video id,

+return html object is str

+## 14. Using .css object to block title of video

+so the fixture result is hidden, as it often is in these videos

+creates squre obj, to be child of video overlayed on video

+adds video_width variables to adjust video size

+# 15.